1. Flight Disruptions

 An uncontrolled rocket reentry in 2022 prompted precautionary airspace closures over Spain and some French sectors, delaying hundreds of flights.
 Authorities acted to protect aircraft until debris passed.
 No airlines, airports, or exact dates were specified, and the debris ultimately fell far from the closed areas.
 This was a confirmed, past disruption caused by space debris, leading to delays rather than cancellations.
 Further operational details, including specific flight counts and passenger numbers, were not disclosed.

-Use your boarding pass
+or fast check with your boarding pass

 An uncontrolled rocket reentry in 2022 triggered precautionary airspace closures across Spain and parts of France, resulting in widespread flight delays.
 Authorities temporarily restricted air traffic to mitigate potential risks while debris transited the affected airspace.
 The event delayed hundreds of flights before operations could resume.